 However, while CFS causes symptoms for no apparent reason, the symptoms of post-viral syndrome appear to have their origins in the infection.

 The medical community is not sure why the symptoms arise.
-Some experts believe that it may be due to the lingering effects of the virus as the body continues to clear it out.
+Some experts believe it may be due to the lingering effects of the virus as the body continues to clear it out.

 Viruses cause the immune system to respond and attack them.
 This response causes stress and inflammation in the body.
 The effects of this response often leave people feeling down, fatigued, and sometimes depressed.